-Maximum Contaminant Level: The highest level of a contaminant that is allowed in pCi/l picocuries per liter (a measure of radioactivity)
+Maximum Contaminant Level: The highest level of a contaminant that is allowed in MCL drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-- MCL drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - NTU Nephelometric Turbidity Units
+Maximum Contaminant Level Goal: The level of a contaminant in drinking water below MCLG which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.

+NTU Nephelometric Turbidity Units